timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-06-28:
+# Objectives for Today 2020-06-29:

-- Have some fun with Stream Helper and Stream Overlay work.
-- Figure out the state of Turbo Boom! (again) see what needs to be done.
+- Uploading streams from twitch to YouTube for archiving.
+- Updating the Key Performance Indicators of the indie adventure.
+- Creating a new weekly topic for discord community.
+- Writing a pit-lane report, or more than one.